uduvudu/uduvudu/doc/concept.md

 ### User Preferences
 User preferences can be included into the system simply by adding additional matching and/or visualization descriptions which have higher priority and overload system defined descriptions.

+## Related Work

+### Fresnel - Display Vocabulary for RDF

+People knowing Fresnel will see multiple analogies to Uduvudu.
+This chapter shall in short manner show the differencens and mainly practical advantages of Uduvudu in contrast to Fresnel.

+- Complicated implementation through multiple selector language which are in itself each quite demanding.

+- Need to fully understand the RDF data structure to use the selection process.

+- The visualization part of the Fresnel vocabulary is bound to representation of literals.
+It is difficult to make more complex visualisations based on the display part of the language.

 ## Annex

 #### Glossar